linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 When it comes to ingress, most controllers do not rewrite the incoming header (`example.com`) to the internal service name (`example.default.svc.cluster.local`) by default.
-In this example, when Linkerd receives the outgoing request it thinks the request is destined for `example.com` and not `example.default.svc.cluster.local`.
+In this case, when Linkerd receives the outgoing request it thinks the request is destined for `example.com` and not `example.default.svc.cluster.local`.
 This creates an infinite loop that can be pretty frustrating!